Family planning and reproductive health

 Vocational training in New Zealand

 The vocational training requirement in family planning and reproductive health is the Diploma of Sexual and Reproductive Health.
-This is a clinical diploma awarded by the New Zealand Sexual and Reproductive Health Educational Charitable Trust.
-The Trust is made up of members from the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, Family Planning New Zealand and the New Zealand Sexual Health Society.
-Family Planning acts as the secretariat for the Trust.
+This clinical diploma is awarded by the New Zealand Sexual and Reproductive Health Educational Charitable Trust, which runs the New Zealand College of Sexual and Reproductive Health.

 Am I able to apply to work as a recognised specialist in New Zealand?

 To apply for vocational registration in family planning and reproductive health, you need either:

 - the Diploma of Sexual and Reproductive Health qualification; or